samsun009/WednesdayTest/README.md

-# WednesdayTest code for react-native.
+# Wednesday's test code for react-native.